 (Guest writer: Emily Williams) Pinterest is no longer the underdog after coming in third behind Facebook and Twitter...
 Read more

 To get you started, we have here 5 things you should do to maximize engagement for your brand on Pinterest.

 1. Get Pinterest Account Verified

-Like on Google+ and Twitter, being verified lets people know that you’re actually who you say you are; it lends legitimacy and credibility to what you put up in the account and gives people confidence to take a chance with you and your products.
+Like on Twitter, being verified lets people know that you’re actually who you say you are; it lends legitimacy and credibility to what you put up in the account and gives people confidence to take a chance with you and your products.

 They’ll also be more likely to follow and pin your stuff, if it is from your official account.
 Plus you get full access to Pinterest’s business account features as well as a boost in traffic and SEO.

 - First go to your profile and under Settings (the top right corner of the page), scroll to the bottom and add your website’s URL in the Website field.

 - Click on the Verify Website button next to the field.

 - A new page will appear with instructions.
 Follow the instructions.
 If you are unsure about anything, ask your resident tech person.